Max Gladstone: Other work

 Gladstone is to write a Pathfinder Roleplaying Game tie-in novel for Paizo Publishing.
 Since 2016, he is also part of the team of writers working on George R. R. Martin's Wild Cards anthology series.
 The Highway Kind, a fantasy road trip novel, was announced for publication in 2018 by Tor Books but has not yet seen print.
 Gladstone's novel Empress of Forever, a space opera, was published in 2019.

-Gladstone's novella This Is How You Lose the Time War, written with Amal El-Mohtar, won the 2019 BSFA Award for Short Fiction and the 2019 Nebula Award for Best Novella.
+Gladstone co-wrote the 2019 novella This Is How You Lose the Time War with Amal El-Mohtar.
+The book won numerous awards, including 2019 BSFA Award, 2019 Nebula Award, and 2020 Hugo Award.